adr1enbe4udou1n/blog/content/posts/08-build-your-own-docker-swarm-cluster-part-7/index.md

 ### Install official docker registry 💽

 We'll use the official docker registry with addition of nice simple UI for images navigation.
-It's always the same, do `sudo mkdir /mnt/storage-pool/registry` and create `registry` stack :
+It's always the same, do `sudo mkdir /mnt/storage-pool/registry` and create next stack :

 {{< highlight host="stack" file="registry" >}}